18 August 2026 · VAT return

 Report on both sides

-• Declare output VAT on the imported supply.
+• Declare output VAT on the imported supply in Box 3, calculated on the invoiced value at the standard rate.

-• Claim recoverable input VAT in the same period.
+• Claim recoverable input VAT in Box 10 in the same period, subject to the normal input tax recovery conditions.

-• The net effect is nil when input is fully recoverable.
+• The net cash effect is nil when the input is fully recoverable and both entries are reported correctly.

-• Where input is restricted, a real cost arises.
+• Where input is restricted — for example on a partly exempt activity — a real, unrecoverable cost arises.

 Evidence